nohren/MiniMax-Tree-AI-simulation/README.md

 **Inner Workings:**

-On bot A's turn, it will look n depth down the tree, if it spots a winning condition it will select the path that leads to this condition on it's next move.
+On bot A's turn, it will look n depth down the tree, it spots a winning condition through recursing a winning condition up from its leaves and depending on if the parent node is maximizing or minimizing, will transmit this winning condition making a path to the very next move of the player.
+Bot A will take the path with the greatest value (1).

 On bot B's turn, it will look n depth down the **new** tree that has been generated based off of bot A's decision.
-It will choose the most advantagous decision for bot B.
+It will choose the most advantagous decision for bot B, the path of lowest value, since it is minimizing.

 Both bot A and bot B possess advanced heuristic algorithms that can infer a winning condition based on a non winning conditions current state and future potential.

 This process continues until there is only one teddy bear left and bot a or b loses by taking it.

 **Results applicable to us :smiley:**

-**Seize the initiative :runner: , it's a 1.5x advantage :point_right:**: Bot A won 1.5x more than Bot B of equal skill simply because Bot A goes first.
+**Seize the initiative :runner: , it's a 1.5x advantage :point_right:**: Bot A won 1.5x more than Bot B of equal skill simply because bot A goes first.
 Taking the initiative forces player 2 into a corner from the get go.
-If bot A is of greater skill forseeing the course of events (against equal skill from bot b), this advantage bumps up to 2x.
+If bot A is of greater skill forseeing the course of events (against equal skill from bot B), this advantage bumps up to 2x.

 **Forsee the checkmate first! :raising_hand: Envision farther out than your opponent :see_no_evil:**: Bot B despite having lost the initiative, won more than A, when it had greater skill.
 Meaning the advantage of initiative is cancelled out when the defensive opponent has greater skill foreseeing the future.

-I define seeing the future as looking down the line on a possible move and assesing each action and resulting action for a future checkmate condition.
-Then doing this for each possible move right now.
+**I define seeing the future as looking down the line vertically as well as horizontally on the next possible move and assesing each action and result for a future checkmate condition.
 In other words, forseeing all the depth on all the breadth.
+Alternatively, in life, you can pick your ideal destination, then recurse back up from the depth to pick the next breadth decision that gets you there.
+But I digress!**

 At this point there should be a decent path to choose.
 And ideally it's one containing a checkmate condition.